-I am a Doctoral Candidate in the Data-Intensive Applications and Systems (DIAS) lab at Doctoral School for Computer and Communication Sciences at EPFL, advised by Professor Anastasia Ailamaki.
+I obtained my PhD from Data-Intensive Applications and Systems (DIAS) lab at Doctoral School for Computer and Communication Sciences at EPFL, advised by Professor Anastasia Ailamaki.

 My research is in data management systems, specifically high-performance analytical systems on modern hardware, to enable workload-agnostic, timely, interactive, and cost-efficient insights offered by the growing amounts of data.
 With modern hardware and analytical methods, my interest is equally in the holistic optimization of model-relational hybrid analytics, approximate query processing, and optimizing data management systems for modern hardware platforms.